|My Favourite Planet > English > |

 an open letter to him from World War II veteran Manolis Glezos raises once again

 the thorny question of reparations for Nazi atrocities.

 Glezos greets Gauck at The Cheshire Cat Blog.

-October 2013 After several announcements during the last 17 years that the
+October 2013 After several announcements over the last 17 years that the archaeological

-archaeological site of the Athens Lyceum, where Aristotle founded his Peripatetic school
+site of the Athens Lyceum, where Aristotle founded his Peripatetic school of philosophy,

-of philosophy, was to be opened to the public, it looks like may be finally about to happen.
+was to be opened to the public, it looks like it may be finally about to happen.

 Digging Aristotle, a photo essay at The Cheshire Cat Blog.